bbauska/Coursera-Bootstrap/readme.md

 Inside this form group row, let me add in first the checkbox.

-To do that, we\'ll add in a div with the class="col-md-6" so you\'ll see that this is going to occupy six columns in the medium to extra-large screen size, and then offset-md-2, so this will offset it to the right by two columns and then display the checkbox in there.
+To do that, we&apos;ll add in a div with the class="col-md-6" so you&apos;ll see that this is going to occupy six columns in the medium to extra-large screen size, and then offset-md-2, so this will offset it to the right by two columns and then display the checkbox in there.

-Now, inside here, to add a checkbox, we\'ll say div with the class="form-check" and inside this form-check class we\'ll add in an input type="checkbox" and the class="form-check-input" and then let me go to the next line and then say name="approve" and the id="approve" and the value is an empty string there.
+Now, inside here, to add a checkbox, we&apos;ll say div with the class="form-check" and inside this form-check class we&apos;ll add in an input type="checkbox" and the class="form-check-input" and then let me go to the next line and then say name="approve" and the id="approve" and the value is an empty string there.

-And to this checkbox, let\'s add a label.
+And to this checkbox, let&apos;s add a label.

-To add a label, we\'ll go and add in label class="form-check-label" and then this label is for this checkbox that we just added.
+To add a label, we&apos;ll go and add in label class="form-check-label" and then this label is for this checkbox that we just added.

-That\'s why we\'ll say for="approve" so notice that for the checkbox, we had given the name and the ID as approve so that\'s why here, we\'ll be save for the label for approve.
+That&apos;s why we&apos;ll say for="approve" so notice that for the checkbox, we had given the name and the ID as approve so that&apos;s why here, we&apos;ll be save for the label for approve.

-And then inside this label, we\'ll specify the content as \'May we contact you?\'
+And then inside this label, we&apos;ll specify the content as &apos;May we contact you?&apos;

-And then save the changes and let\'s go and take a look at our form.
+And then save the changes and let&apos;s go and take a look at our form.

 Going to the web page, you can now see that we have added in a checkbox along with a label here and notice that this label is in bold because of the use of the "strong" tag there, and we did offset-md-2.
-So that\'s why we push this checkbox all the way here.
+So that&apos;s why we push this checkbox all the way here.

-This doesn\'t have a label here but instead this is pushed right here, so that\'s the reason for using offset-md-2 here, and this one occupies md-6 so six columns here.
+This doesn&apos;t have a label here but instead this is pushed right here, so that&apos;s the reason for using offset-md-2 here, and this one occupies md-6 so six columns here.
 We are not done with that yet.

-I\'m going to add in the next part here, which is a select box there.
+I&apos;m going to add in the next part here, which is a select box there.

 I will apply one more div here with the class="col-md-3 offset-md-1" here.

-And inside this div, I\'m going to define a select.
+And inside this div, I&apos;m going to define a select.

 From your knowledge of HTML, you know what a select does for you.

-Now, the select will apply the classes form control so this is Bootstrap class that I\'m applying to the select here, and close off the select.
+Now, the select will apply the classes form control so this is Bootstrap class that I&apos;m applying to the select here, and close off the select.

 And inside here, I need to give the options for the select.

-I\'m using a simple select here, and so the first one is an option for telephone or email and close off the option.
+I&apos;m using a simple select here, and so the first one is an option for telephone or email and close off the option.

 This creates a select element in my form, which has two options;
-telephone and email, so, let\'s save the changes.
+telephone and email, so, let&apos;s save the changes.

 Taking a look at our web page, you can now see how the telephone and email select box is now created here so this allows me to select which one to do and then you can also check the checkbox like this.

 This finishes the next row.
-Let\'s add in one more row, which will allow the user to actually type in their feedback.
+Let&apos;s add in one more row, which will allow the user to actually type in their feedback.

 I will use a text area for formatting that.
-For the next one, I\'m going to use a text area.
+For the next one, I&apos;m going to use a text area.

-What I\'m going to do is I\'m just going to go up and copy this email part of it.
+What I&apos;m going to do is I&apos;m just going to go up and copy this email part of it.

-I\'m too lazy to keep typing in everything all the time.
+I&apos;m too lazy to keep typing in everything all the time.

 I tend to do cut and paste wherever feasible, but for this one, the label should be feedback and the column form label, and then the actual text is, "Your feedback here."
 So that is the label.

-And then, in here, the second one, I\'m going to format this one.
+And then, in here, the second one, I&apos;m going to format this one.
-Instead of input type, I\'m going to change that to a text area, and then I don\'t need the type there.
+Instead of input type, I&apos;m going to change that to a text area, and then I don&apos;t need the type there.

 Text area, the class is still form control and the ID is feedback.